unlock-protocol/unlock/unlock-protocol-com/blog/dynamic-nft.md

   }
 ```

-The Avatars are such that every even number is a Buntai and every odd is a Gundan so the hook just calls the `grantKeys` function on the right contract based on that.
+The Avatars are such that every even number is a Buntai and every odd is a Gundan.
+The hook calls the `grantKeys` function on the right contract based on that.
 Of course, that means that the Hook contract has been previously set to be a `keyGranter` on both locks ([see more info on the roles](https://docs.unlock-protocol.com/unlock/developers/smart-contracts/lock-api/access-control)).

 # The `onTokenUri` Hook